How Would You Like to Take a Nantucket Sleighride?

 What Do You Do When You See a Wet Paint Sign?

-Neither would millions of people until Lee Lantz came along.
-A seafood merchant, he found a mild and flaky fish that tasted great.
+Lee Lantz was a seafood merchant who found a mild and flaky fish that tasted great.
 Its name, Patgonian Toothfish, was as unappetizing as its looks.
-He couldn’t change its appearance, so he made up a new name.
-He called...
+It was an ugly human-sized fish with a mouthful of menacing teeth.
+He couldn’t change its appearance, so he made up a...

 R.I.P.
 Focus Groups